 Read the Wellbutrin SR (bupropion hydrochloride sustained-release) Side Effects Center for a complete guide to possible side effects

-Before taking bupropion, tell your doctor or pharmacist if you are allergic to it or if you have any other allergies.
+PRECAUTIONS: Before taking bupropion, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.